 Beyond all that, Mount Royal University’s Haney states that the simplest strategy is to know your neighbours.

 “Social infrastructure—like strong community networks, and overall civic engagement—can help ensure residents’ needs are met during an evacuation, and can help them return home, rebuild and heal from the trauma,” he says.
 “In an increasingly volatile climate, no amount of berms, dikes or levees will allow us to conquer nature and prevent all flood events.
 But we can build more resilient communities that are better able to bounce back after a disaster.”

 Few things can be considered safe from damage during a severe flood.
-That’s especially true for papers like legal files, medical records, and even old journals and family photos: ink breaks down; pages stick together; mold and mildew begin to take hold.
+That’s especially true for papers like legal files, medical records, and even old journals and family photos: ink breaks down; pages stick together; mould and mildew begin to take hold.

 Fear not: Waterlogged documents can be salvaged.
 First, triage your papers and identify what you want saved.
 If you can, remove these items to a cool, dry environment—preferably with a dehumidifier running—and lay them out on absorbent towels.
 Then contact a professional document restorer.

-A pro may recommend freezing the docs to stop mold growth until they can be assessed.
+A pro may recommend freezing the docs to stop mould growth until they can be assessed.
 But follow their instructions carefully, as home freezers are not always suitable for the task.
-From there, restorers use a number of tools to recover papers, including desiccant and vacuum-freeze drying, molecular sieves and potentially even gamma radiation to sterilize mold-infected documents.
+From there, restorers use a number of tools to recover papers, including desiccant and vacuum-freeze drying, molecular sieves and potentially even gamma radiation to sterilize mould-infected documents.
 The process can be costly, but saving vital information and memories?
 That’s priceless.

 WE’VE GOT YOU COVERED

 Talk to an AMA Insurance advisor to find out if your home is covered for water-related problems